-Disney Stuff - Walt Disney World 40th Anniversary Mini Attraction Poster Setby Chris Barry, staff writer
+Disney Stuff - Walt Disney World 40th Anniversary Mini Attraction Poster Setby Chris Barry, contributing writer

 Welcome back to Disney Stuff.
 If you’ve been reading my articles for the past month or so—and thanks very much if you have—you should be aware that last month we were lucky enough to spend yet another magical week at Walt Disney World.
 So, what does that mean?
 It means we had lots of fun, plenty of relaxation, amazing family time, some great meals, magic, magic, and more magic.
 Of course…what it really means is…I got some more great Disney Stuff!